alexandreprl/amak-exercise-drone/README.md

 # README #

-This project has been made for the AMAS formation.
+This project has been made for the AMAS training.

 ## Getting started ##